HookedBehemoth/blog/content/udon.md

 Unity also provides an alternative compiler and runtime called il2cpp.
-IL refers to the bytecode language C# compiles to. il2cpp takes this bytecode language and converts it to C++ code, which is then again compiled to native machine code.
+IL refers to the bytecode language C# compiles to. il2cpp takes this bytecode language and converts it to C++, which is then again compiled to native machine code.

 This allows Unity games to run on platforms where JIT compilation isn't allowed, and interpreting is too slow.
 Another side effect is that the game becomes significantly harder to mod or reverse engineer.

 In early 2020 VRChat switched to il2cpp, probably because of this exact side effect.
-With this change, modding, which previously injected CIL DLL's into the mono runtime, was on hold.
+With this change, modding, which previously injected CIL DLLs into the mono runtime, was on hold.
-Eventually a solution was developed that could make old mods work again with only minor adjustments.
+Eventually, LavaGang developed a solution to make old mods work again with only minor adjustments.
 It consists of [MelonLoader](https://github.com/LavaGang/MelonLoader), which provides the known mono runtime, and [Il2CppAssemblyUnhollower](https://github.com/knah/Il2CppAssemblyUnhollower), which provides all the glue to work with the entirely different environment.

-Through Il2CppAssemblyUnhollower it's possible to inject your CIL classes that are accessible from the il2cpp side.
+Through Il2CppAssemblyUnhollower, it's possible to inject your CIL classes that are accessible from the il2cpp side.
-The short commings I had to face were in it's "ClassInjector", which I solved by forwarding information about implemented interfaces.
+The shortcomings I had to face were in its "ClassInjector", which I solved by forwarding information about implemented interfaces.
 Missing still were generic methods on interfaces, which UDON used for accessing heap variables.

 #### Generic Virtual